 We would launch the biggest public house building programme for fifty years.

 Our aim is for publicly built housing to become a mainstream option for those on average incomes – not just those on low incomes.

-Arfor and Cymoedd, our two new regional development agencies, will explore using New Town Development Corporation powers to develop new planned communities at scale in the rural north and west and in the Heads of the Valleys.
-We will use our investment in new railway corridors and transport hubs as a platform for new housing development.
+Arfor and Cymoedd, our two new regional development agencies, would explore using New Town Development Corporation powers to develop new planned communities at scale in the rural north and west and in the Heads of the Valleys.
+We would use our investment in new railway corridors and transport hubs as a platform for new housing development.

 - Reform the planning system to prevent the creation of poor-quality private sector new builds that fail to provide affordable housing.
 Instead, we will replace the flawed Local Development Plan framework with a more controlled planning system that will create mixed communities of both social and private housing well supported by public services and the necessary infrastructure.

 - Legislate so that housing developments will be required to contain at least 50 per cent genuinely affordable housing, delivered in a community setting.

 - Legislate to provide the Welsh Government with wide ranging housing powers to enable it to acquire land (on a compulsory basis if necessary) and provide housing, both directly and in conjunction with Local Authorities and Housing Associations and the private sector, to enable housing provision to be made on a coordinated basis.

 - We would restore to local authorities a central role of meeting local housing need in a variety of ways, depending on local circumstances.
 They will be able to use a new entity Unnos – Land and Housing Wales to build more social housing.
 In addition, they will be empowered to bring empty properties back into use and purchase private sector homes from landlords exiting the market to expand council and other social housing.

 - We would support a range of innovative models for developing affordable housing including small housing co-operatives and the charitable bond model using financial transactions monies as pioneered by the Scottish Government.